-The park is named for World War I hero General John J. Pershing and recalls the use of the grounds for military training during World War I. The prominent eight-foot painted-gold bronze memorial statue, "America Triumphant" by James Novelli (1885-1940), was unveiled at the opening on July 4, 1922.
+The park is named for World War I hero General John J. Pershing and recalls when the grounds were used for military training during World War I. The prominent eight-foot painted-gold bronze memorial statue, "America Triumphant" by James Novelli (1885-1940), was unveiled at the opening on July 4, 1922.
 The figure dons a cloak of stars and stripes, her head wrapped by a wreath of glory, and has folded arms holding a sword and shield.

-Pershing Field Memorial Park is approximately 13.5 acres and one of the largest of Jersey City's over forty municipally-run parks and playgrounds.
-After World War I, the city experienced population growth and recognized the community's need for more open leisure and recreational space.
-One solution was a park in Jersey City Heights from a larger site intended for a reservoir, now the adjacent Reservoir #3.
-The park, originally planned in 1918 as Reservoir Park, was designed by the noted landscape architect Charles N. Lowrie, responsible for Lincoln Park and the Stephen R. Gregg Park in Bayonne.
+Pershing Field Memorial Park is approximately 13.5 acres and is one of the largest of Jersey City's over forty municipally-run parks and playgrounds.
+After World War I, the city experienced population growth and recognized the community's need for more leisure and recreational open space.
+One solution was a park in Jersey City Heights from a site intended for a reservoir, now the adjacent Reservoir #3.
+The park, planned in 1918 as Reservoir Park, was designed by the noted landscape architect Charles N. Lowrie, responsible for Lincoln Park, and Stephen R. Gregg Park in Bayonne.

 The Heights Vietnam Veterans Memorial Community Center in the park was dedicated in 1986.
 Other commemorative monuments to US military personnel are the Korean War memorial (Hudson County Chapter) dedicated on Armistice Day, November 11, 1998, and the Jersey City Vietnam Veterans memorial dedicated at a Memorial Day ceremony on May 28, 2001.
 Along the park's walking paths are stone markers with plaques bearing the names of veterans from World Wars I and II.
 Their presence gives one the sense that this section of Pershing Field has a solemn intent apart from the park's recreational areas

-The park's Central Avenue entrance gives access to venues for track, baseball, tennis, swimming, and skating.
+The park's Central Avenue entrance opens to its track, baseball, tennis, swimming, and skating facilities.
 The children's playground is at the southern end of the park.
 Neighborhood residents frequently recall a time when they enjoyed ice skating on the infield that was flooded in the winter.
 The park once featured a sunken garden and bleachers that appear in postcards.

 "25,000 at Pershing Field Dedication."
 New York Times 10 June 1923.